Freaky2112/Scripts/README.md

 ---

-## Usage
+## 📦 Usage
-Make alias for the script or just call it with it's full name
+Just call it with it's full name  Or make alias for the script

 ---